marialymperaiou/BiasBeware/README.md

 - Lower values mean the sanitized descriptions are lexically closer to the clean reference
 - Higher values mean more drift from the original neutral style

-#### Secondary metric: Jensen–Shannon divergence (JSD)

-As a bounded, symmetric companion metric, we also report:

-JSD(initial, sanitized)

-with

-0 ≤ JSD(initial, sanitized) ≤ 1

 - **0** = identical distributions
 - values closer to **0** = highly similar
 - values closer to **1** = highly different

-Both KL and JSD calculation functions are provided.
+KL calculation function is provided.

 ### Pilot Baseline